Which is the Best High-Temperature Cable for Temperature Sensors?

 An excellent alternative to PVC is silicone rubber as this offers a highly cost-effective, flexible cable.

-Operating temperature is extended to an extremely useful -60 to +180°C continuously with high temperature possible for short times.
+The operating temperature is extended to an extremely useful -60 to +180°C continuously with high temperatures possible for short times.
 We also now stock a special version with a continuous temperature rating of up to 240°C making it extremely competitive with PFA and PTFE cables in certain applications.

 The prime advantage of silicone is its extreme flexibility and lack of springiness.
 The cable remains flexible to very low temperatures making it ideal for deep freeze storage applications.

 At the other end of the scale, silicone rubber has excellent resistance to moisture and steam making it the cable of choice for use in many immersed applications and those in steam sterilising autoclave processes.
 High-pressure steam only has an effect on the material above 150°C.